 The invention of the Italian author Carlo Collodi, Pinocchio is a cautionary tale about lying.
 Pinocchio is a wooden puppet whose nose continues to grow as he lies.

 The story serves as a warning to people who try to lure others with their lies and deceptive behavior.

 Pinocchio’s nose doubles in length in each lie, which could have been fatal for the puppet.
 According to a study done on this important topic, Pinocchio’s neck would likely have snapped off with the weight of his nose by the thirteenth lie.

 Interestingly, science proves that when we lie our nose actually heats up, a condition called the Pinocchio effect.
 Researchers captured this phenomenon by using thermal cameras, and the results show that the fairytale isn’t all that far off.

-This shouldn’t be confused with the similar gesture used to show hope or ask for luck.
-In Vietnam, this is regarded as an obscene gesture, so never ask a stranger to cross fingers with you.
+This shouldn’t be confused with a similar gesture used to show hope or ask for luck.
+In Vietnam, this is regarded as an obscene gesture, so never ask a stranger to cross your fingers with you.

 Unfortunately, lies and deception often end in disaster, hurting the people we really care for.
 When someone finds out you’ve lied, it affects how he or she deals with you forever.